krolltopp/citybikeorigo/README.md

 ## Output

 *   console will log http traffic, raw content and JSON structure of result
-*	a file stations.csv is written based on the JSON data received
+*	a file stations.csv is written based on the JSON data produced